warvariuc/acdcontrol/README.rst

 A new file ``acdcontrol`` should appear in the same directory.
 If compiling failed, check if you have installed packages necessary for compiling (e.g. ``build-essential``).

+You can now install the program (into /usr/local/bin/) and its udev rules using

+    make install
+    # Reload udev configuration file
+    sudo udevadm control --reload
+    # Trigger udev rules
+    sudo udevadm trigger

 or

 execute the ./acd-compile.sh script, that will execute the docker-compose.yml file. (requires that docker, docker-compose is installed)